Beast Mode. Courtesy of the best baseball gear site on earth, 22Fresh.com

 In the regular

-postseason against the Cards, he hit an imaginary grand slam.
+season against the Cards, he hit an imaginary grand slam.
 Remember this awesomeness?

 Perhaps the combination of his age, pending free agency and the injuries could mean the Bucs could add a proven hitter in Morse without giving up much.
 Shit, maybe Alex Presley could land the Buccos Morse?
 Damn, I only wish–Neal Huntington tricked the Nats once into thinking Nyjer Morgan was the answer to their center field woes way back when in the deal that brought Lastings Milledge and this nonsense